romeufcrosa/solid-ruby/README.md

 ## How to run?

-There is just on spec file so just run `rspec spec/solid_test` and wait for the results
+There is just one spec file so just run `rspec spec/solid_test` and wait for the results

 ## What to do?